 Google account Passkeys

-Anyway, back in the Microsoft world we’re no further on; continued attempts to create a passkey using an Azure AD identity fail with an error despite provisioning correctly on the device:
+Anyway, back in the Microsoft world we’re no further on for corporate accounts; continued attempts to create a Passkey using an Azure AD identity fail with an error despite provisioning correctly on the device:

 Microsoft